Hospital Bills For Uninsured COVID-19 Patients Are Covered, But No One Tells Them

 "At the point when the patient shows up at the hospital or at another provider site, it's at that point when those questions need to be answered," she says.
 "And it's not always clear that that is happening."

 Among clinicians, there's a reluctance to raise the issue of cost in any way and run afoul of federal laws.
-Emergency rooms must at least stabilize everyone, regardless of their ability to pay, under a federal law known as EMTALA.
+Emergency rooms must at least stabilize everyone, regardless of their ability to pay, under a federal law known as the Emergency Medical Treatment and Labor Act, or EMTALA.
 Asking questions about insurance coverage is often referred to as a "wallet biopsy," and can result in fines for hospitals or even being temporarily banned from receiving Medicare payments.

 Physicians also don't want to make a guarantee, knowing a patient still could end up having to fight a bill.

-"I don't want to absolutely promise anything," says Dr. Ryan Stanton, an ER physician in Lexington, Ky., and a board member of the American College of Emergency Physicians.
+"I don't want to absolutely promise anything," says Ryan Stanton, an ER physician in Lexington, Ky., and a board member of the American College of Emergency Physicians.

 "There should not be a false sense that it will be an absolute smooth path when we're dealing with government services and complexities of the health care system," he says.